souza-eab/SEEG_BR/1._Spatial_analyses/README.md

 # 4.0 [CalcAreaZone.ipynb](https://github.com/souza-eab/SEEG_BR/blob/main/1._Spatial_analyses/4.0_CalcAreaZone.ipynb)

-Create and export the areas of each transition annually, according to a oundingBox and/or region of interest (eg. municipalities in Brazil).
+Create and export the areas of each transition annually, according to a BoundingBox and/or region of interest (eg. municipalities in Brazil).

 [Link to script_in_Google_Collab](https://colab.research.google.com/drive/17HOAjssZNNneiIms1rDRRl2wypeOMqQd?usp=sharing) or